-For those newer to the practice, we look at the most common gazing points:
+For those newer to the practice, here are some of the most common gazing points:

-2. Bhrumadhya Drishti: This Drishti involves focusing the internal gaze on the space between the eyebrows, or the energetic center known as the third eye.
-Practice gazing toward the third eye, or Ajna chakra, during meditation, fish pose, and the forward fold.
+- Bhrumadhya Drishti: This involves focusing the internal gaze on the space between the eyebrows (at the third eye chakra) for example, during meditation or while practicing fish pose and the forward fold asana.

-4. Hastagrai Drishti: This Drishti involves focusing the gaze on the tops of the hands.
-In Trikonasana (triangle pose), gaze at your top hand with your arm extended toward the sky.
+- Hastagrai Drishti: This drishti involves focusing the gaze on the tops of the hands, for example, in trikonasana (triangle pose), when we gaze at the top of the hand with the arm extended toward the sky.

-5. Padayoragrai Drishti: This Drishti involves focusing the gaze on the toes.
-Practice gazing at your big toes in a seated forward bend, like Paschimottanasana.
+- Padayoragrai Drishti: This involves focusing the gaze on the toes, for example when focusing on the big toes in a seated forward bend, like paschimottanasana.

-6. Parsva Drishti: This Drishti involves focusing the gaze to the left or right.
-In any seated or reclined spinal twists, gaze sideways to the left or the right, depending on the direction in which you are twisting.
+- Parsva Drishti: This drishti involves focusing the gaze to the left or right while practising any seated or reclined spinal twists.

-8. Urdhva Drishti: This Drishti involves gazing up toward the sky.
-Practice this gaze in Virabhadrasana I (warrior I pose) and Navasana (boat pose).
+- Urdhva Drishti: This drishti involves gazing up toward the sky, for example during virabhadrasana I (warrior I pose) and navasana (boat pose).